 Ultimately, the purpose of PE is to teach children various gross motor movements, encourage the development of body awareness, improve strength & coordination, improve the ability to motor plan & sequence multi-step activities, improve direction following, expose them to sports activities & their rules, and to encourage a love of physical activity & health which hopefully carries over into adulthood.
 Sounds familiar, right?
 These are many of the same overall goals school-based physical therapists have for the kids they see.

-So how do school-based PTs help with PE?
-We can help in a variety of different ways whether that is by attending PE with the child, assisting the PE teacher in developing an adapted curriculum, or by working on some of the same skills that they are learning in PE during our therapy sessions.
-I have attended PE with many children who receive physical therapy services to either physically assist them with performing the activity, to help modify the activity to where they can perform it with less assistance or independently, or if they don’t need modifications or assistance then to provide skilled cueing (visual, verbal, tactile) to assist them in coordinating or motor planning the activity correctly.
+So how does school-based physical therapy help with PE classes?
+PTs can help in a variety of different ways whether that is by attending PE with the child, assisting the PE teacher in developing an adapted curriculum, or by working on some of the same skills that they are learning in PE during our therapy sessions.
+I have attended PE with many children who receive physical therapy services to either physically assist them with performing the activity, to help modify the activity to where they can perform it with less assistance or independently, or if they don’t need modifications or assistance then to provide skilled cueing (visual, verbal, tactile) to assist them in coordinating or motor planning the activity correctly.Â

 Some children may have a difficult time participating in a regular PE class and may require an adapted class free of structured games or challenging activities.
 Not all PE teachers have a background in or training with children with unique & special needs.
 Thus, the school PT can assist them in coming up with appropriate activities or an adapted curriculum to better serve those children.
 Another way we can assist is by working on those specific PE skills during our separate therapy sessions instead of directly pushing into PE with the child.
 Sometimes if I am working with a child who tends to get easily distracted or if we are working on a skill that requires a little more concentration & coordination such as skipping or jumping rope we will work on that skill outside of PE.